rustzx/rustzx/README.md

 Emulator contains ROMs, created by by Sinclair Research Ltd (now owned by Amstrad plc), Amstrad has [given](https://groups.google.com/forum/?hl=en#!msg/comp.sys.amstrad.8bit/HtpBU2Bzv_U/HhNDSU3MksAJ) permission to distribute their ROM's in conjunction with emulators.
-In RustZX these ROMs included in source of the core emulator library `mod rustzx_core::zx::roms`.
-Embedded roms can be opted-out from the core library by disabling feature `embedded-roms`.
+In RustZX these ROMs are included in the source of the core emulator library `mod rustzx_core::zx::roms`.
+Embedded roms can be opted-out from the core library by disabling the feature `embedded-roms`.